CSCfi/mscr-docs/docs/mscr/ui-guide.md

 - Add name and description(optional) for the schema.
 - Add status (Default status should be DRAFT for the registered contents)
 - Click Register button to continue.

+### General Error Situations while registering a schema
+If the schema registration is unsucces